- 1 x 400g fish - eg, sea bass, barramundi, John Dory, snapper or bream - gutted and scaled

 - 1-2 tbsp fish sauce, to taste

 Rinse the fish well and pat dry with paper towel.
 Score the fish by making three or four diagonal slices on each side.
+This helps the fish cook faster and more evenly.

 Next, make the sauce.
 Using a pestle and mortar, pound the coriander roots to a fine paste with the salt.